 Webinar for applicants

-A live webinar for applicants will be organised on the 24th of January 2023.
-This webinar will present the call and the partner search tool.
-Representatives from funders participating in the call will answer questions live.
+A live webinar for applicants was held on the 24th of January 2023.
+This webinar presented the call and the partner search tool.
+Representatives from funders participating in the call answered questions live.

 Partner Search Tool

-A match-making tool will be created for applicants, to facilitate networking and the creation of consortia.
+A match-making tool has been created for applicants, to facilitate networking and the creation of consortia: Partner search tool “AMR Diagnostics and Surveillance 2023”

 The tool can be consulted for several purposes: